NFDI4BIOIMAGE/omero-kg-benchmark/README.md

 ```

 ## Timing
-The script *queries\/timer.sh* can be run to run a given query N times, measure wall clock, user, and system time
+The script *queries\/timer.sh* runs a given query N times, measure wall clock, user, and system time
-and report the results statistics.
+and report the resulting statistics.
 Timings will be saved to disk.
 Usage (must be in the *queries\/* directory):
 ```
 ./timer.sh QUERY ENDPOINTURL ENDPOINTNAME NQUERIES